jcheng5/multimodal/README.md

 # Video in, audio out

-This is a simple script that takes a video file as input, and turns it into text plus images in a form GPT-4o can understand.
-The response from the model is then read aloud.
+This is a [Shiny for Python](https://shiny.posit.co/py/) app for easily interacting with GPT-4o via short webcam recordings.

 ## Installation